To read 400-word biographies of our associates based throughout Asia-Pacific, click on a country name below:

 Masae lives in Tokyo, where she enjoys yoga, ballet, and playing piano to recharge.
 Although she likes to travel abroad for business and leisure, she also greatly values spending time with her family and friends in Japan.

-Roger is a writer, a professional musician, and member of the Foreign Correspondent’s Club of Japan.
-He is a practitioner of yoga, tai chi, and Kyudo Japanese archery.
-Roger’s wife is an M.D. and Director of Anesthesiology at a hospital in Japan.
+A professional musician, Roger also practices yoga, tai chi, and Kyudo Japanese archery.
+His wife is an M.D.
 They have a wonderful daughter attending International School.

 SONOKO MIZUTA has been active cross-culturally for most of her adult life through studying, training, and consulting as well as living in distant cultures, and through writing articles and books on intercultural topics.